 This class explores the causes of violence and the strategies to promote peaceful resolutions.
 Students investigate programs designed to address effects on families, schools, groups, organizations and overall society.

 Students learn intercultural negotiation techniques, communication methods, belief systems and social perspectives related to conflict resolution.
 The class also focuses on implications of applying different theories, methods, and practices in cultural disputes.

 Peacebuilding and Conflict Philosophies

 The focus of this course is on restoring peace to relationships damaged by violence.
 Students are trained in the theories related to the social psychology and relations, history, anthropology, political science and economics of trauma, crime, war and violence.

-According to the U.S. Bureau of Labor Statistics (BLS), employment in labor relations was expected to grow, by 7% from 2012-2022, due to companies settling disputes out of courts using mediators and arbitrators.
-The BLS also reported the median annual wage for human resources, training and labor relations specialists, in May 2014, was $57,420 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment of labor relations specialists was expected to fall by 8% from 2014-2024.
+The BLS also reported the median annual wage for human resources, training and labor relations specialists, in May 2015, was $54,310 (www.bls.gov).

 Continuing Education Information

 For those students desiring continued education, Ph.D. programs are available in conflict resolution.
 In addition, a law degree may help conflict resolution specialists or managers advance to higher positions.